superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft/Project Proposal Draft2.md

 2) **Society**

 \- Aviation drones can be faster, and safer than the boots-on-the-ground method of search and rescue.
-A drone can assess the severity of victims and create a priorty list for first responders to save more lives.
+A drone can access terrain that might be dangerous for humans to traverse, potentially saving lives.
 Along with increasing the sense of safety in communities it also unlocks new roles and responsibilities under an emergency services career.

 3) **Environment**